 Homey, soothing and comforting is the best way to describe my Pressure Cooker Armenian Lentil Soup.
 Fragrant, spices, herbs and lentils, make this stew a “stick to your ribs” meal.
+Perfect for Vegans and Vegetarians.

 Pressure Cooker Armenian Lentil Soup